-Ivanka Trump, Kushner hosting bipartisan dinner
+Ivanka Trump, Kushner host bipartisan dinner

 Story highlights

-- The couple is hosting a dinner at their home on Monday
+- The couple hosted a dinner at their home on Monday

-- Tax reform will be the focus of the gathering
+- Tax reform was the focus of the gathering

-Washington (CNN)Ivanka Trump and Jared Kushner are hosting another bipartisan dinner at their Kalorama home Monday evening, a source familiar with the dinner confirmed to CNN Monday.
+Washington (CNN)Ivanka Trump and Jared Kushner hosted another bipartisan dinner at their Kalorama home Monday evening, a source familiar with the dinner confirmed to CNN Monday.

 Democratic Sens.
 Joe Manchin, Heidi Heitkamp and Claire McCaskill, as well as Republican Sens.
-Marco Rubio, Mike Lee and Pat Toomey, are expected to attend.
-The topic of the dinner, first reported by Politico, is tax reform.
+Marco Rubio, Mike Lee and Pat Toomey and Treasury Sec.
+Steve Mnuchin, attended.
+The topic of the dinner, first reported by Politico, was tax reform.

+In a Facebook Live from his Senate office Tuesday, Rubio said he saw "some glimmers of hope" for bipartisan tax reform at the dinner.

+"It was a bipartisan dinner, and part of the conversation, a lot of the conversation, centered around tax reform, how we can get to a bipartisan solution on tax reform," Rubio said.

 Trump, a senior adviser to her father, President Donald Trump, is currently making a push alongside the White House on tax reform, working to cultivate relationships and build coalitions with Congress.
 She has met with a wide group of bipartisan lawmakers and advocacy groups in recent weeks to discuss the expansion of the child tax credit.